Brought to you by:

 For more info on the best bites in Belfast, check out our guide to Belfast’s best restaurants.

 Your holiday starts as soon as you cross the threshold of the fun-filled Bullitt hotel.
-In the heart of the Cathedral Quarter, it is a popular destination with those looking for a lively night out.
+In the heart of the Cathedral Quarter, it is a popular destination with those wanting to be close to all of the great restaurants and attractions that Belfast has to offer.
 From the hotel lobby bar, complete with its decks, to its delicious restaurant, Taylor and Clay, to Babel, its rooftop bar, you can have a pretty awesome evening without even leaving the hotel.

 Upstairs, the rooms are comfy, understated and there certainly seems to be an emphasis on function in this place.
 It has everything you need for a really comfortable stay without any superfluous bells and whistles.
 We especially loved the Breakfast grab bag that magically appears on your door handle each morning.
 Packed with a banana, granola, yoghurt and a juice, it is the perfect option for those who want to make an early getaway the next morning.